TanjaKec/datachallenge/content/day2/Visualisation/_index.en.markdown

 weight: 2
 ---

-Most of you, if not all, would be familiar with creating the graphs in Excel.
+Most of you, if not all, will be familiar with creating the graphs in Excel.
 Software such as Excel has a predefined set of menu options for plotting the data that is the focus of the end result: "pretty graph".
 Those types of menus assume data to be in a format ready for plotting, which when you get raw data is hardly the case.
-You are probably going to have to organse and wrangle your data to make it ready for effective visualisation.
+You are probably going to have to organise and wrangle your data to make it ready for effective visualisation.

 ### Grammar of Graphics

-The [grammer of graphics](http://vita.had.co.nz/papers/layered-grammar.html) enables a structured way of creating a plot by adding the components as layers, making it look effective and attractive.
+The [grammar of graphics](http://vita.had.co.nz/papers/layered-grammar.html) enables a structured way of creating a plot by adding the components as layers, making it look effective and attractive.

 It enables you to specify building blocks of a plot and to combine them to create the graphical display that you want.
 There are 8 building blocks: